apache/iotdb/web/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+Note: you have to change to proxy mode.

 ### `yarn test`

 Launches the test runner in the interactive watch mode.<br />